 MRS. LES AINSWORTH There was a large attendance at the funeral in Lismore on Saturday morning of Mrs. Honorah Harriett Ainsworth, wife of Mr. Les.
 Ainsworth, of 37 Zadoc Street, Lismore, who died in Lismore on The Rev. J. R. Payne, Thursday. of Lismore, conducted services in St. Andrew's Church of England and also at the graveside.
 Mr. Ainsworth is attached to the staff of Goldsmith's fibrous plaster works and members of the firm and f staff attended the funeral, Mr. A. Goldsmith, senr., representing the management.
 Pallbearers at the church and graveside were Messrs Clarrie and James Maloney (brothers), Tom Neely and Alex Stewart, and J. Clark and K. Wotherspoon, two representatives of the staff of Goldsmith's.
 The many wreaths were carried by Messrs.
-L. i Fitzgerald, J. Bates, H. Estreich, S A. Goldsmith, R. Mason and R. Cunningham (Goldsmith's staff), and Messrs.
-James Jack and Wakely Will Riley and Son had charge of the funeral arrangements.

-the mill closed during the depression they left Nimbin and moved to Coffs Harbour for a time, then to Brisbane, where they cared for the family of Les' sister Bertha, who had passed away, but the family finally came back to Nimbin and Lismore.
+L. i Fitzgerald, J. Bates.
+H. Estreich, S A. Goldsmith, R. Mason and R. Cunningham (Goldsmith's staff), and Messrs.
+James and Jack Wakely the mill closed during the depression they left Nimbin and moved to Coffs Harbour for a time, then to Brisbane, where they cared for the family of Les' sister Bertha, who had passed away, but the family finally came back to Nimbin and Lismore.